catseye/beta-Juliet/README.markdown

 * This language is called β-Juliet (a.k.a. beta-Juliet).
 * The language previously referred to as β-Juliet is now β-Juliet 1.0.
-* The language previously referred to as 2Iota is now β-Juliet 2.0.
+* The language previously referred to as 2Iota (plus minor modifications) is now β-Juliet 2.0.
 * The reference interpreter for β-Juliet 2.0 is called `2iota`.
 * The file extension of a β-Juliet source file is typically `.bj`, although you may see `.2i` used as well.
 The latter suggests that the source relies on features only in version 2.0.
 * The optional pre-processor for β-Juliet 1.0 is still called Portia.
-  Portia may or may not work with β-Juliet 2.0; I don't know yet.
+  Portia is not needed with β-Juliet 2.0, and may or may not work with it; I don't know yet.

-Further reorganization and stuff forthcoming.

 Description
 -----------